haqishen/MFNet-pytorch/README.md

 We published a new RGB-Thermal semantic segmentation dataset in support of further development of autonomous vehicles in the future.
 This dataset contains 1569 images (820 taken at daytime and 749 taken at nighttime) which is available in our [project home page](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/)

-**Importance** : These `.png` images are contain 4 channels.
-Load they on these way and you will see it.
+**Importance** : `.png` images in our dataset are contain 4 channels, load them in this way to get the right format.

 ```
 import numpy as np